alsalafiyyah/alsalafiyyah.github.io/_posts/sects/habashis/_posts/2020-09-04-misguided-group-habashis.md

 [^9]: Al-Bukhari, Sahih, Book on the beginning of creation, no. 3194; Muslim, Sahih, Sahih on repentance, no. 2751; Al-Tirmidhy, Sunan, Book on supplications, no. 3543; Ibn Majah, Sunan, Book on asceticism, no. 4295; and Ahmad, Musnad, vol. 2, p.
 397.
 [^10]: Al-Bukhari, Sahih, Book on expeditions, no. 4351; Muslim, Sahih, Book on Zakah, no. 1064; and Ahmad, Musnad, vol. 3, p.
 5.
 [^11]: -
-[^12]: Muslim, Sahih, Book on Masjids and places for Salah, no. 537; Al-Nasa*y, Sunan, Book on Sujud-ul-Sahw, no. 1218; and Abu Dawud, Sunan, Book on Salah, no. 930.
+[^12]: Muslim, Sahih, Book on Masjids and places for Salah, no. 537; Al-Nasa'i, Sunan, Book on Sujud-ul-Sahw, no. 1218; and Abu Dawud, Sunan, Book on Salah, no. 930.
 [^13]: See, for example, (Sarih Al-Bayan) by Al-Habashy, pp. 86-116.
 [^14]: Al-Bukhari, Sahih, Book on merits and virtues, no. 3673; Muslim, Sahih, Book on merits of the Companions, no. 2541; Al-Tirmidhy, Sunan, Book on merits, no. 3861; Abu Dawud, Sunan, Al-Sunnah, no. 4658; Ibn Majah, Sunan, Introduction, no. 161; and Ahmad, Musnad, vol. 3, p.
 55.
 [^15]: See, for example, (Bughiat Al-Talib), by Al-Habashy, p.
 224.